PavelBT/TFM/README.md

 ## Overview

 The service exposes a FastAPI endpoint that accepts PDF or image files.
-Each document is sent to an OCR backend which extracts the key/value pairs.
-The fields are cleaned, optionally sent through an AI model for further refinement and returned as structured JSON.
+Each document is sent to Gemini which extracts key/value pairs and returns them in a JSON structure.
 A small Flask application provides a basic HTML form to upload documents and visualize the resulting fields.

-Supported OCR providers and refiners can be configured through environment variables.
-By default the stack relies on AWS Textract and does not apply AI refinement.

 ## Requirements